dgkf/suggests/README.md

 are packages that are not strictly required for a package to function.
 They can be used to give more context for a package, such as in examples, vignettes and testing - behaviors outside of package use.
 However, `Suggests` serve a dual purpose of enhancing package behaviors at runtime.
-This second scenario is largely uncontrolled in the R ecosystem, and is the use case that this package aims to improve.
+This is the use case that this package aims to improve.

-Let's take a look at an example from
-[the `R` manual](https://cran.r-project.org/doc/manuals/R-exts.html#Suggested-packages),
-explaining how a suggested package might enable a new feature:
+Let's first take a look at an example in base R from [the `R` manual](https://cran.r-project.org/doc/manuals/R-exts.html#Suggested-packages), explaining how a suggested package might enable a new feature: